-The Australian Egg Industry Sustainability Framework has been developed to provide for productive engagement with the Australian community and set a course for continuous improvement.
+The Australian Egg Industry Sustainability Framework aims to generate more productive engagement with the Australian community and drive continuous improvement within the industry.

 Transparency is the cornerstone of building community trust and acceptance as people want access to accurate information to know how their food is produced or products manufactured.

-Community expectations are constantly evolving too and this extends beyond mainstream consumer purchasing decisions to much broader questions about how industries conduct themselves.
+Community expectations are constantly evolving and this extends beyond mainstream consumer purchasing decisions to much broader questions about how industries conduct themselves.

-In response to this dynamic, Australian Eggs approached the CSIRO to conduct a large-scale, comprehensive research program.
-The research was intended to provide the egg industry with a better understanding of community attitudes and communities with a better understanding of the egg industry.
+In response to this dynamic, Australian Eggs asked the CSIRO to design a comprehensive research program over three years.
+The research is intended to provide the egg industry with a better understanding of community attitudes, and communities with a better understanding of the egg industry.

 Timeline of activity